hashicorp/terraform-provider-aws/website/docs/d/imagebuilder_distribution_configurations.html.markdown

 ## filter Configuration Block

-The following arguments are supported by the `filter` configuration block:
+This argument supports the following arguments:by the `filter` configuration block:

 * `name` - (Required) Name of the filter field.
 Valid values can be found in the [Image Builder ListDistributionConfigurations API Reference](https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_ListDistributionConfigurations.html).
 * `values` - (Required) Set of values that are accepted for the given filter field.
 Results will be selected if any given value matches.